 Through this line of research, we have 1) tested hypotheses about the correlates of local environmental knowledge; and 2) addressed the evolutionary nature of local environmental knowledge.
-We have showed that indigenous groups hold ethnobotanical knowledge in common, a finding with policy implications for indigenous peoples who claim a share on the financial benefits from commercial uses of ethnobotanical knowledge.
-We have also studied how market exposure affects the distribution of local environmental knowledge, finding that people in isolated villages share more knowledge than people in villages close to towns, but that only economic activities that take people out of their cultural context are negatively associated with their local knowledge.
-The finding suggests that economic development may be compatible with the retention of local knowledge.
-More recently, we have taken an important first step in assessing the benefits of individual levels of local knowledge on measurable outcomes, finding that individual ethnobotanical knowledge is associated with effective habitat management proxied by the conservation of crop diversity and the reduction of the area of old-growth forest cleared for slash-and-burn agriculture.
-We have also found a positive association between individual ethnobotanical knowledge and own nutritional status and children’s health.
-In the Ethnoecology Laboratory most recent work, we address the evolutionary nature of local environmental knowledge and its role in building resilience in resource management systems.
+We have showed that indigenous groups hold ethnobotanical knowledge in common.
+We have also studied how market exposure affects the distribution of local environmental knowledge, finding that only economic activities that take people out of their cultural context are negatively associated with their local knowledge.
+More recently, we have taken an important first step in assessing the benefits of individual levels of local knowledge on measurable outcomes, finding that individual ethnobotanical knowledge is associated with effective habitat management and own nutritional status and children’s health.
+In our most recent work, we address the evolutionary nature of local environmental knowledge and its role in building resilience in resource management systems.

 Cultural Change among Indigenous Peoples